International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 ### Connector Components: Control and Data Planes

 A TP is managed by a `Connector`.
 The connector consists of two logical components, a `Control Plane` and a `Data Plane`.
 The control plane serves as a coordinating layer that receives counter-party messages and manages the TP state.
 The data plane performs the actual transfer of data using a wire protocol.
-Both participants run control and data planes.
+Both [Participants](../model/terminology.md#participant) run control and data planes.

 It is important to note that the control and data planes are logical constructs.
 Implementations may choose to deploy both components within a single process or across